Higher dimensional origami constructions: Introducing new angles

 \subsection{Obtaining a finer lattice}

-In Proposition \ref{prop2}, from a given angle set $U$ with $M(U)$ a lattice, we found a subset $U'$ containing $2n-1$ angles paired in a specific way.
-It is possible that $M(U) \supsetneq M(U')$ is actually a finer lattice.
+In Proposition \ref{prop2}, from a given angle set $U$ with $M(U)$ a lattice, we found a subset $U'$ containing $2n-1$ angles, and in Example \ref{nobasis} we obtained that $M(U) \supsetneq M(U')$ is actually a finer lattice.
+It is therefore to be expected that, in some instances, one can add an angle to the angle set for a given lattice and obtain a finer lattice.